thepoly/docs/Constitution.md

 ## Section I: Name

 The name of this organization shall be _The Rensselaer Polytechnic_, hereafter referred to as _The Polytechnic_.
-Colloquially, the organization and the newspaper it publishes is known as _The Poly_.
+Colloquially, the news organization is known as _The Poly_.

 ## Section II: Purpose